petehunt/react-howto/README.md

 Examples of JavaScript bundlers include `webpack` and `browserify`.
 Both are good choices, but I prefer `webpack` since it has a lot of features that make development of large apps easier.
 Since its documentation can be confusing, I have a [plug-and-play template for getting started](https://github.com/petehunt/react-webpack-template) and I wrote a [how-to guide for webpack](https://github.com/petehunt/webpack-howto) for more complex use cases.

+React also now offers [an officially supported CLI tool called Create React App](https://github.com/facebookincubator/create-react-app).
+It lets you create React projects powered by `webpack` without any configuration.
+It has its limitations, but it can serve as a great starting point, and its updates will add more features over time.
+If also offers an "ejection" feature that copies all configs and dependencies into your project so you have full control over them.

 One thing to keep in mind: `CommonJS` uses the `require()` function to import modules, so a lot of people get confused and think that it has something to do with a project called `require.js`.
 For a number of technical reasons, I would suggest that you avoid `require.js`.
 It’s also not very popular in the React ecosystem.

 ## Learning ES6